 Travel can be one of the most exciting and fulfilling pleasures in life and everyone should have the opportunity to experience different countries and cultures.

-If you’re disabled or have a medical condition, sometimes travelling can be a little trickier – we’ve approached some of our favourite bloggers to offer us their top tips and advice for travelling with a disability or medical condition.
+If you have a physical disability or medical condition, it can sometimes make travelling that little bit trickier.
+We’ve approached some of our favourite bloggers to get their top tips and advice for travelling with a disability or medical condition.

 “My no.1 tip is to allow as much time as possible when getting on and off trains; if the porter is late, you have time to chase them up!”

-As Emma mentions, a disabled person shouldn’t have to call up 24 hours in advance of a journey to ensure that they have the appropriate equipment to help them on and off the train.
+As Emma mentions, those with disabilities shouldn’t have to call up 24 hours in advance of a journey to ensure that they have the appropriate equipment to help them on and off the train.
 You can aid your train journey however, by arriving earlier than normal to advise staff of the assistance you require.

 Do your research